digital-asset/daml/docs/source/daml-script/index.rst

    so you cannot call functions like ``fetch`` directly.
 This is intentional.
 Your initialization scripts should not be able to create transactions that a ledger client would not be able to create.
-If you need, you can create a choice and call that via ``createAndExercise``.
+If you want to call methods not exposed via the Ledger API, you can create a new template with a single choice and call that via ``createAndExercise``.
 #.
 You need to replace calls to ``getParty x`` by
    ``allocatePartyWithHint x (PartyIdHint x)``.